kabileshar/VPC/README.md

 ---

-## 📷 Key Screenshots
+## 📄 Report

-Find step-by-step visuals and architecture validation screenshots in the attached `.docx` file.
+Full documentation with screenshots and reflection available in `AWS-S3-VPC.docx`

 ---